zh54321/GraphBatchRequest/Readme.md

 This module is useful for executing multiple Microsoft Graph requests in a single API call, reducing network traffic and improving efficiency.

-Note: The cleartext access tokens can be obtained for exampel using [EntraTokenAid](https://github.com/zh54321/EntraTokenAid).
+Note: Cleartext access tokens can be obtained, for example, using [EntraTokenAid](https://github.com/zh54321/EntraTokenAid).

 ## Parameters